guisgrande/second-project-ci/README.md

 - __User Story__

     - User Story 1: As a user, I want to understand the purpose of the website, so I can know if it's of interest to me.
-    - Outcome:
+    - Outcome: When the user first visits the webpage, it is possible to understand what options the website offers. __Passed__.

     - User Story 2: As a user, I want to easily navigate the site, so I don't lose enthusiasm for using the site.
-    - Outcome:
+    - Outcome: When the user visits the website, there is a navigation bar with a clear description of each page, and the titles of each page are explanatory. __Passed__.

     - User Story 3: As a user, I want to be able to use the tool, so I fulfill the objective that brought me to the site.
-    - Outcome:

-    - User Story 4: As a user, I want to be able to select more than one conversion option, so I I can fulfill my need.
-    - Outcome:
+    - Outcome: When the user visits the website, there is a converter tool functional that covers a significant choice of categories and metrics. __Passed__.

-    - User Story 5: As a user, I want to be able to test my knowledge, so I can chalenge my self.
+    - User Story 4: As a user, I want to be able to test my knowledge, so I can chalenge my self.
-    - Outcome:
+    - Outcome: When the user visits the website, there is a quiz game page that asks questions and challenges the user to think fast to answer. __Passed__.

-    - User Story 6: As a user, I want to have access to all the links, so I can connect if it interests me.
+    - User Story 5: As a user, I want to have access to all the links, so I can connect if it interests me.
-    - Outcome:
+    - Outcome: When the user visit the webpage, all the links in the footer are working correctly to connect to the social networks. __Passed__.

 ### Fixed Bugs

 ### Unfixed Bugs

+- So far, the only bug identified to be fixed is on the quiz game page.
+The timer before the game starts appears as "Timer: NaN" due to the programming used for it in the Java Script file.

 ## Deployment